IanHo2019/DID_Handbook/README.md

 Under **treatment effect homogeneity** and under the **parallel trends assumption**, $\alpha$ in the TWFE regression is equal to the causal effect of participating in the treatment.
 Unfortunately, this TWFE regression is NOT generally robust to treatment effect heterogeneity; this is a popular research topic in current DID literature.

 Note that here we only consider the **absorbing treatment**: Once a unit receives a treatment, it cannot get out of the treatment in any future period.
-Some researchers naively think that DID can be easily applied to non-absorbing treatment; I don't think especially when researchers try to estimate the dynamic effects.
+Some researchers think that DID can be easily applied to non-absorbing treatment; I don't think so, especially when researchers try to estimate the dynamic effects.

 The TWFE regression can be easily run in Stata by using command `xtreg` or `reghdfe`.
 To use the latter command, we have to install `reghdfe` and `ftools` packages.
 The basic syntax is below:
 ```stata